2024 SL Governance meeting week #19: Child Avatar Policy

 Next Meeting

-The following notes were taken from the Tuesday, March 5th, 2024 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log and the video embedded below, recorded by Pantera – my thanks as always for her work.
+The following notes were taken from the Tuesday, April 30th, 2024 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log and the video by Pantera – my thanks to her as always for providing it.

 Meeting Overview